adelorenzo-portainer/portainer-restore/README.md

 Given that the restore process includes all of the Portainer settings, there is no disruption of the Portainer application once it is redeployed on the backup kubernetes cluster.
 On a real production environment this would include all of the endpoints, registry settings, authentication, etc... configured on the Portainer server.

 Below is a quick video demonstrating the automated restore process in action using the example `portainer_hb.sh` bash script.
-The main Portainer server is running on IP address 192.168.10.171 and the backup is running on the IP address 192.168.10.176
+The main Portainer server is running on IP address 192.168.10.171 and the backup is running on the IP address 192.168.10.176.
+The MinIO S3 server is running on IP 192.168.10.1.

 https://github.com/adelorenzo-portainer/portainer-restore/assets/81579885/f04abe77-5736-4562-9d36-8d88709f8d9e